3 Important Questions To Ask When Planning An Event

 When speaking with my fellow special event planners, we frequently comment on how this profession has grown.

 One decade ago, events were fairly predictable.
 At certain points during the calendar year, plans for an organization’s traditional event season would begin.
 Conversations would focus on upcoming board meetings, annual convention(s) or trade show(s), employee appreciation events and business meetings.
 In-house event planning teams, and the consultants engaged to provide assistance, would move at a fast pace to keep up with the various projects.

 Today the landscape has expanded to include events that are more complex and require greater planning, such as: corporate galas and non-profit fundraising dinners, naming opportunities, client and donor cultivation events, product launches and travel incentive programs.
 For some professionals, the additional activity can be most exciting.
-For those professionals who do not have the resources to lighten the workload, the additional activity can be most stressful.
+However, for professionals who do not have the resources to lighten the workload, the additional tasks can be most stressful.

 Yet, in the midst of this excitement, every event planner must obtain the answers to 3 very important questions.